nils-n/throwing-sticks/TESTING.md

 - Large parts of the front-ent are not included in the unit tests due to the use `d3.js` outside of a dedicated Front-end frameworks such as `vue` or `react` (as reasoned above)
 - The tests istself were not the strictest - being mindful about the time to complete this project I decided to have some of the functionality tested manually
 - it is not within the assessment criteria of the project
-- A code coverage summary can be found [Here](./coverage/lcov-report/index.html)

 | Page     | Output       | Result |